farhadbheekoo/UrbanBlimp/README.md

 UrbanBlimp
 ==========

-A dot net library to talk to Urban Ariship http://urbanairship.com/
+A dot net library to talk to Urban Airship http://urbanairship.com/

+## IRequestBuilder

 Define a way of build an IRequestBuilder.
-This will be re-used on all future samples
+This will be re-used on all samples

+    using UrbanBlimp;
     public static class CustomRequestBuilder
     {
         public static IRequestBuilder GetRequestBuilder()